greyhamwoohoo/appium-flutter-driver-net-bindings/README.md

 # STATUS: VERY MUCH A WORK IN PROGRESS!
 This is a spike/poc for my needs at the moment; the 'appium-flutter-driver' that these .Net bindings rely on is (in the above authors words!) an experimental 'pre-0.1.x version'.
 Expect breaking changes.

-This is currently in 'Bootstrapping' mode: one Finder is in place, the Test Projects and a System Health Check.
-That's it :)
+This is currently in 'Bootstrapping' mode: finders are in place, a few key session methods and a few commands.

 Android is the focus for now.